gitsome/sublime_angular_templates/README.md

 # sublime_angular_templates
 Code to allow html syntax highlighting within a javascript directive file.

+## Why have directive templates within the directive js file?
+* Ultimately, the controller to view logic (controller function and template in a directive) is a point of constant evaluation and tweaks.
+This means that keeping both the template and controller logic in your own brains RAM improves understanding of the directive and development speed.
+* Reduces the number of files needed for a complete directive
+* Reduces the need for template caches and scripts to manage template caches

 ## Usage

 After setting it up, the plugin will automatically add html syntax highlighting if the following conditions are met: